WE CAN'T STOP CLIMATE CHANGE -

-"When our living-room curtains need cleaning - do we take them to the dry cleaners?
+"Our living-room curtains need cleaning.
+Do we take them to the dry cleaners?

-NO - we throw them out and buy new ones.
+NO - we throw them in the bin and buy new ones.
 It's cheaper"

 Big Business and the fashion industry have too much of a hold on our lives when it comes to clothes and home furnishings.
 Large numbers of us think we need to copy rich celebs like the Kardashians in all our clothes, furniture, curtains, blinds, lighting, and so on.
 We feel under pressure to buy new stuff every few months instead of making usable and wearable stuff last for several years, as it was in the days of our parents and grandparents.
 The problem is that it's not too expensive to do this - nearly all these consumer goods are made in the far east.
 Their factories are running 24/7 to supply all the retailer outlets here.
 But it's using up resource in trees and other non-renewable sources.